-The Importance of Big Guinea Pig Cage
+The Importance of The Big Guinea Pig Cage

 The cage size is one of the most important factors for a happy guinea pig.
-You see, guinea pigs are one of the largest, if not the largest rodents that we keep as pets.
+You see, guinea pigs are one of the largest rodents that we keep as pets.
 Rodents tend to move a lot and they prefer physical activity.

-The main difference between a cage for a guinea pig and cage for a hamster is in the space layout.
+The main difference between a cage for a guinea pig and a cage for a hamster is in the space layout.
 Smaller rodents prefer a cage with higher vertical dimensions, while guinea pigs rely on the width of the cage.

 Best Cage Size for Different Number of Guinea Pigs

 In the table below we’re going to break down these typical cage sizes for a different number of pigs.
-The maximum number of pigs that can live in the same cage is 4 if we want them to a comfortable life.
+The maximum number of pigs that can live in the same cage is 4 if we want them to have a comfortable life.

-Good Size for a Cage
+|Number of Guinea Pigs||Good Size for a Cage (inches)||Explanation|

 |One||30×36||For a single guinea pig, the smallest cage should be 7.5 square feet.
-With this size, a guinea pig can live comfortably but as always, if you can find a slightly bigger cage, you should go with that size.
+With this size, a guinea pig can live comfortably.
+But as always, if you can find a slightly bigger cage, you should go with that size.
 Approximately, 30×36 inches is a decent size.|

-|Two||30×50||The interesting thing is that even two guinea pigs can survive in a 7.5 square feet cage.
+|Two||30×50||The interesting thing is that even two guinea pigs can survive in a 7.5-square feet cage.
 But, it’s a bare minimum so we recommend that you go for a 10.5 square feet cage.
 Converted to inches, this counts as 30″x50″.|

-|Three||30×62||Once again, three guinea pigs can survive in a 10.5 square feet cage.
+|Three||30×62||Once again, three guinea pigs can survive in a 10.5-square feet cage.
 However, the recommended size is 13 square feet, which is around 30×62 inches.|

 |Four||30×76||Finally, we have the biggest cage for a total of four guinea pigs.
 Four guinea pigs can easily survive in a 13 square feet cage but we recommend going for a 16 square feet one.
 This translates to 30×76 inches.|

 Physical and Psychological Benefits of a Larger Guinea Pig Cage

-In case you have the adequate-sized place, the benefits are non-imaginable.
+In case you have an adequate-sized place, the benefits are non-imaginable.
 This means that your guinea pig will have more time to exercise, it will have space to run around and do its stuff.
 Furthermore, this decreases the risk of developing diabetes, anal impaction, heart diseases, and bumblefoot.
 This spacious environment will let the guinea pig exercise on its terms, not yours.

 The benefits for a guinea pig are quite significant but so are benefits on your side.
 Larger spaces are usually easier to clean, as they prevent the build-up of waste.
 This allows your guinea pigs to have a separate bathroom area and a separate area for physical activity.

 One of the most important factors here is the temperature.
-The ideal temperature ranges anywhere from 19 to 24 degrees Celsius or 65 to 75°F. On top of that, the guinea pig cage should be far away from blazing heat sources such as fireplaces, heating vents or direct sun.
+The ideal temperature ranges from 19 to 24°C or 65 to 75°F. On top of that, the guinea pig cage should be far away from blazing heat sources, such as fireplaces, heating vents, or direct sun.
 Since guinea pigs can’t sweat, they can get very warm, which leads to numerous health problems.

 Remember that guinea pigs are social animals and it’s best to put the cage where they can be in touch with your family activities.
 The living room works great for that purpose.
 However, they sometimes need some peace, meaning that you should have another quiet place for them to rest.

+Now that you’re properly informed about the proper guinea pig cage sizes, it’s time to make a decision and buy a new cage.
 Be sure to always purchase a slightly bigger cage than what’s required as a minimum.
 Our recommended sizes will serve you well but you can always go for a slightly bigger cage size.
 A guinea pig can only benefit from the bigger cage, whereas with the smaller one, its life quality can be drastically degraded.